apiflask/apiflask/docs/usage.md

 - `APIFlask`: A class used to create an application instance (A wrapper for Flask's `Flask` class).
 - `APIBlueprint`: A class used to create a blueprint instance (A wrapper for Flask's `Blueprint` class)..
 - `@input`: A docorator used to validate the input/request data from request body, query string, etc.
-- `@output`: A docorator used to formatting the response.
+- `@output`: A docorator used to format the response.
 - `@auth_required`: A docorator used to protect a view from unauthenticated users.
 - `@doc`: A docorator used to set up the OpenAPI spec for view functions.
 - `abort_json()`: A function used to abort the request handling process and return an error response.
 The